 - Fourth, based on the overall risk profile of the Government’s portfolio, it decides how government capital should be allocated among the three entities.
 This takes into account the different investment orientations of MAS, GIC

-and Temasek, which place them at different parts of the spectrum of investment risk.
+and Temasek, being on different parts of the spectrum of investment risk.

 Monetary Authority of Singapore